francesco-saponaro/recipe-cookbook/README.md

     * Dietary requirements
     * Allergens
     * High protein
+* I want to do a quick search for a recipe, to find inspiration for a meal when I am short of time.
 * I want to see the available stats, to see what users are most interested in.
 * I want to register and log in to add, edit and delete my own recipes.
 * I want to register and log in to like and unlike another user's recipe, to connect with the community and to add the recipe on my favourites bookmarked recipes section in my profile page.